Five weeks of fun on the Farm. See descriptions of two camp programs below.

 - Buzzing humming Bee.

 For children to experience a week of summer gardening camp on the farm.
-The two one-week sessions engage in hands-on activities that provide an understanding of how a farm works, it’s environmental context, as well as plenty of hands-on farming and old fashioned games!
+The three one-week sessions engage in hands-on activities that provide an understanding of how a farm works, it’s environmental context, as well as plenty of hands-on farming and old fashioned games!
 The activities blend learning, doing, and of course fun!
 Come and experience life on the farm.

 Campers will have a full week of activities focused around Terhune Orchards children’s garden.
 Gardening topics will include garden preparation and planting, tool safety, weeding, watering, plant types and harvesting.
 In addition, campers will explore and harvest from among the 35 different crops grown here at Terhune Orchards.
 They also go behind the scenes into understanding the machinery, animals, chores, crops and business of running a farm.
 They will harvest and eat their own “Jersey Fresh” snacks from the fruits and vegetables they pick.
 Nothing like eating what you grow!

 Along the way, campers will study insects and pollinators, take a nature hike, learn about water cycles.
 Campers also explore the farm’s natural habitats, wildlife and ecology to understand the environmental context of the farm.
 We also make sure to bring in a historical perspective to see how farming began and compare to where it is today.
 Throughout we play games, do activities and keep learning fun!

-Camp leader: John Emmons is the Elementary Lab Science teacher at Community Park School in Princeton.
+Camp leader: John Emmons is an elementary educator with more than a decade experience teaching science, environmental and garden education in Central New Jersey.
 He holds a BS in Environmental Planning and Masters in Teaching (Elementary Education specialization).
 His background includes leading nature programs, school garden clubs and farming.